fwouts/bazel-javascript/examples/node-typescript-app/helm/README.md

 To use helm you need to [initialize helm and install tiller into your kubernetes cluster](https://docs.helm.sh/using_helm/#quickstart).
-Helm's Tiller Server manages the helm charts that are deployed in your cluster.
+Helm's Tiller Server manages the Helm Charts that are deployed in your cluster.

-The chart in my-service is a default chart that was created using the helm cli: `helm create`
+The chart in my-service is a default chart that was created using the helm
+cli: `helm create my-service`